 What to Serve with this Grilled Salmon Recipe

-- 4 salmon fillet pieces weighing about 6 ounces each, skin on
+- 4 salmon fillet pieces, skin on (about 6 ounces each)

 - Kosher salt